ECrecords/rp-pico-workshop/workshop/i2c/README.md

       """
 ```

-The pinout bellow shows the GPIO pins that are attached to the I2C controller on the Raspberry Pi Pico.
+The pinout below shows the GPIO pins that are attached to the I2C controller on the Raspberry Pi Pico.

 <p align="center">
 <img src="../../img/Pico-R3-SDK11-Pinout.png" width="900">
 </p>

 ### `I2C` Class Functions

+The `I2C` functions implements are list below.

 ```python
    def scan(self) -> List[int]:
       """